 Through this surprise visit and fiery speech, Hulusi Akar was attempting to show his soldiers, and international competitors, that Turkey is having a firm grip over Libya.
-But, in reality, his exaggeration in showing so, backfired on his own public image.
-Responding to Haftar’s threats did not require top generals of the mighty Turkish military, which is ranked as the most powerful military in the Middle East, to travel all the way from Ankara to Tripoli, hold a party for soldiers, and make angry threats.
-By doing so, Hulusi Akar put himself in the same size and frame of Haftar and showed the world how fearful, shaky and lonely Turkey is inside Libya.
+But, in reality, his exaggeration in showing so, backfired on his public image.
+Responding to Haftar’s threats did not require top generals of the mighty Turkish military, which is ranked as the most powerful military in the Middle East, to travel from Ankara to Tripoli, hold a party for soldiers, and make angry threats.
+By doing so, Hulusi Akar put himself in the same size and frame as Haftar and showed the world how fearful, shaky, and lonely Turkey is inside Libya.

 Meanwhile, UNSMIL’s Stephanie Williams announced holding general elections in Libya to form a new government of national unity that brings all Libyans, eastern and western, together under one state.
-In early February, the candidates for top governmental positions were announced and the elections was successfully resumed, despite external pressures and acts of riot by militia, against the GNA presidency and against each other.
-On January 24th, for example, Sirte-Jufra Operation Room, a militia affiliated to GNA, made a video statement protesting the delay of their salaries and threatened to visit the Presidential Council’s headquarters, in Tripoli, if their dues are not paid, within a few days.
-The conflict between the militia is not only harmful to GNA, but is also threatening to the safety of the Turkish military personnel and mercenaries.
+In early February, the candidates for top governmental positions were announced and the elections were successfully resumed, despite external pressures and acts of riot by militia, against the GNA presidency, and each other.
+On January 24th, for example, Sirte-Jufra Operation Room, a militia affiliated with GNA, made a video statement protesting the delay of their salaries and threatened to visit the Presidential Council’s headquarters, in Tripoli, if their dues were not paid, within a few days.
+The conflict between the militia is not only harmful to GNA but is also threatening to the safety of the Turkish military personnel and mercenaries.

 Now, as the interim GNA is in the process of being replaced by an elected new unity government, Hulusi Akar needs to adapt his policy in Libya, accordingly, if he is still interested in keeping a foot for Turkey there.
 Although Hulusi Akar’s clever use of militarized diplomacy benefited Turkey a lot at the beginning of its intervention in Libya, continuing to use this policy is putting Hulusi Akar’s previous efforts and future ambitions in Libya on the edge of a cliff.